ClementTsang/opal/Why.md

   and messing with [JS-to-Rust bindings](https://github.com/ClementTsang/sql.js-httpvfs-rs), was a fun learning experience.

-Of course, doing it like this added way more difficulty than I needed - primarily around having to learn bindings, and the Rust web frontend ecosystem is immature at best.
+Of course, doing it like this added way more difficulty than I needed - primarily around having to learn bindings, and the Rust web frontend ecosystem is passable at best.

-If this was a more serious project, I would have definitely gone with just using JS (or more likely, Typescript), which would be far easier to work with.
-However, since this project was more for exploration and fun, I'm happy with my choice, and I learned a lot from it.
+If this was a more serious project, I would have definitely gone with just using JS (or more likely, Typescript), which would be far easier to work with - there is/was stuff that I did during this project that would have definitely been easier in JS-land.
+However, since this project was more for exploration and fun, I'm fine with going with unconventional choices, and I learned a lot from doing so anyways.

 ## Why Tailwind?